ashismo/ashismo.github.com/_posts/spring/2016-03-10-Spring-Boot-Web-Application.md

   * Deploy Spring boot application in tomcat
   * Integration of Junit with Spring boot application
   * Exception handling for Spring Restful webservices
+  * Configuration of the MockMVC to call the webservices directly.

 ## Steps to write code